English Online Dictionary. What means damn? What does damn mean?

 damn (not comparable)

-- (mildly vulgar) Generic intensifier.
+- (sometimes vulgar) Generic intensifier.
 Fucking; bloody.

 Synonyms